 Once you’ve considered your industry, budget, and competition, you should determine the goal of your advertising.
 You should know what your organization really wants to achieve through these ads.
 If you want to increase brand engagement or generate demand then Facebook Ads is the best platform.
 But if you want to generate sales or leads then AdWords is the most suitable platform.
 With AdWords, users are always going to search for the products that they really want.
 So the intent to purchase is generally higher.
 It should also be kept in mind that there were several cases where the CPC was less on Facebook Ads.

 Are your people looking for your product or service?

 For instance, there is a device called ‘Bluetooth Tracker’ which is the first of its kind.
-Thus, you should go for the keywords like ‘find my phone’, ‘find my wallet’ or ‘find my keys’ which would generate significantly higher search result rather than using ‘Bluetooth Tracker’ or by using your own brand name.
+Thus, you should go for the keywords like ‘find my phone, ‘find my wallet’ or ‘find my keys’ which would generate significantly higher search results rather than using ‘Bluetooth Tracker’ or by using your own brand name.

 Demographic-sensitive product or service

-If the purchase of your product or service is made on particular life event or a day, then Facebook Ads is the most relevant advertising platform.
-Facebook has highly advanced targeting options as it has the ability to target based on the life-changing events.
-For instance, events such as recently got engaged or married or celebrating the 65th birthday are life-events which can be targeted more easily with Facebook Ads rather than Google AdWords.
+If the purchase of your product or service is made on a particular life event or a day, then Facebook Ads is the most relevant advertising platform.
+Facebook has highly advanced targeting options as it has the ability to target based on life-changing events.
+For instance, events such as recently got engaged or married or celebrating the 65th birthday are life events that can be targeted more easily with Facebook Ads rather than Google AdWords.
 On the other hand, if your product or service appeal to larger audiences, then AdWords is the best option to advertise.

 There are lots of things to be considered before finalizing the advertising channel.
 Whether to use Facebook Ads or Google AdWords, it all depends on the objective of your organization and your advertising budget.